Joibel/argo-cd/docs/operator-manual/config-management-plugins.md

 COPY plugin.yaml ./
 ```

-If you use a stock image for the sidecar or would rather maintain the plugin configuration in a ConfigMap, just nest the
+If you use a stock image for the plugin or would rather maintain the plugin configuration in a ConfigMap, just nest the
 plugin config file in a ConfigMap under the `plugin.yaml` key and mount the ConfigMap in the container (see next section).

 ```yaml